Preparing for your new puppy or kitten

 For your puppy or kitten:

 • A safe place - Ensure they have an area that is just theirs, where they can feel safe.
 This is particularly important if they are not the first pet in your house, or if there are children around.
 This is likely to be a nice comfy bed.
-It needs to be somewhere that is respected as their space, where they can escape to if they feel scared and left to rest in peace when they need to.
+It needs to be somewhere that is respected as their space, where they can escape to if they feel scared and left to rest in peace and quiet when they need to.
 (Like human babies, puppies and kittens need lots of sleep when they are young.)

 • Puppy/ kitten-proof the house - Ensure any dangerous objects are well out of reach or tidied away.
 Remember kittens like to climb – so a work surface may not be ‘out of reach’ for long!